codatio/codat-docs/docs/using-the-api/webhooks/create-consumer.md

 A webhook signature is your way to verify that the messages are sent by Codat and helps you avoid impersonation or replay attacks.
 We sign every webhook and its metadata with a unique security key for each endpoint and include timestamps for when the message attempt occurred.

-You can use this signature to verify that the message truly came from Codat and process it.
-To do this, we advise using a library called Svix to verify the event was sent by Codat.
+You can use this signature to verify that the message truly came from Codat before processing it.
+To do the verification, we suggest using a library called Svix.

 ### Install library